Where Do Spiders Go in the Winter?

 One of the most controversial household critters, spiders are both beneficial and (depending on the species) dangerous.
 But where do spiders go in the winter, when their primary food source has either gone into hibernation or died out?

-The answer to this depends upon the species, and sometimes also the circumstances.
+The answer to this depends upon the species of spider, and sometimes also the circumstances.

 See Also: What Temperature Kills Mosquitoes?